TaylorSpence/SPuD/README.md

 # SPuD
 Stalk Puncture Device

-The Stalk Puncture Device and the puncture analysis method are patented.
+This Stalk Puncture Device and the puncture analysis method are patented.
 US Patent -------------

 **3D Print STLs.zip:** This .zip file contains .STL files for every 3D printed part needed for the construction of the SPuD.